ReubenBeeler/Bike-Generator/README.md

 ### WELCOME!
-This repository is a collection of primarily 3D-model files for our UCSB Physics 13CL, 10-week project -- a bike-driven, permanent-magnet generator that can power auxiliary electronic devices (such as a mobile phone).
+This repository is a collection of 3D-model files for our UCSB Physics 13CL, 10-week project -- a bike-driven, permanent-magnet generator that can power auxiliary electronic devices (such as a mobile phone).
+The final product was a stationary bike where the back wheel of a mobile bike was replaced with our mechanical generator, which was securely attached to the gears and frame of the bike.
 If you are interested in building a similar project for yourself, continue onwards!
 This is a comprehensive set of instructions for building our project (with special notes along the way to make the journey as seamless as possible!).

-The first detail to note about this project is that there are a few crucial, pre-existing components in this design which we had to work around, namely a permanent magnet, a USB charging cable, and a [type] bike.
+The first detail to note about this project is that there are a few crucial, pre-existing components in this design which we had to work around, namely a permanent magnet, a USB charging cable, and a bike with a $135\\,\text{mm}$ rear frame/hub spacing.
 The design of our circuitry and 3D-printed parts had to meet the specifications and sizes of each of these components, so naturally this manual is segmented into 3 chapters.
 (Note that such objects come in a variety of flavors, so it is likely that slight modifications need to be made to fit your exact needs).
+Before we dive in, here is a brief overview of the required materials.

 ### Materials and Budget
-The cost of the entire project, for those who already own a [type] bike, is around $200.
+The cost of the entire project, for those who already own a bike, is around $200.
 Do note that the below table indexes the costs of each component, even though not all materials will be fully used.
 For example, PLA filament typically comes in batches of a kilogram, yet the project only demands a couple hundred grams (if all parts are printed successfully).

 | Item | Price |
 | -------------------------- | -------------------------- |